 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 60.7%.
 This is a higher percent living alone than we found in 98.8% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-In addition, the Walnut / Franklin Gateway neighborhood stands out for having an average per capita income lower than 98.6% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Walnut / Franklin Gateway neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.6% of the neighborhoods in America.

 Renter-occupied real estate is dominant in the Walnut / Franklin Gateway neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 88.8%, which is higher than 96.5% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.